jarlandi/sna/laboratory/README.md

 ## Delivery requirements

-The contents to be included in the document for delivering are specified in the last section of the handout of every session.
-Each document must be submitted twice to the Drop box (*Espai compartit*) section of Poliformat site:
+The contents to be included in the document for delivering are specified in the handout last section.
+Deliveries must be submitted trough *Dropbox* (or *Espai compartit*) section of Poliformat site.
+Due dates are published in the schedule document of the course.
+No stuff must be delivered during or at the end of the lab session.

-1. Version 0: To be delivered by the end of its corresponding lab session including the activities carried out during the session.
-This is intended to be a **mid-term submission**: don't worry if you did not finish all the activities.
-2. Version 1: To be delivered the day before the next practice session (deadline 23:55 h).
-This is the **final submission** of a session: all activities are expected to be complete.

-If you do not upload Version 1, the instructor will understant that Version 0 corresponds to the final submission, and the it will be graded under this premise.

-Delivered files must be named as: `session-X-v0.EXTENSION` or `session-X-v1.EXTENSION`, accordingly, where `X` must be the session number, and `EXTENSION` can be `pdf`, `ypynb` (jupyter file), or `md` (markup file), depending on the session requirements.
-Not following this patterns will incur in a significant decrease of the grade.
+Delivered files must be named `session-X.EXTENSION` (where `X` must be the session number, and `EXTENSION` can be `pdf`, `ypynb` (jupyter file), or `md` (markup file), depending on the session requirements.
+Not following this pattern or delivery deadlines will incur in a significant decrease of the grade.

 ## Tutorials/references